skissler/HaslemereDataset/README.md

 ## Summary

 This dataset captures high-resolution human mobility and interpersonal proximity patterns collected from 469 volunteers in the town of Haslemere, UK, over three consecutive days (12–14 October 2017).
 The data were collected via a custom mobile phone application and processed to produce time-resolved pairwise distance measurements between individuals.
 The dataset was developed in the context of the BBC Four documentary *Contagion!
-The BBC Four Pandemic*, and it supports research in infectious disease modeling, human mobility, network epidemiology, and dynamic systems.
+The BBC Four Pandemic*, and it supports research in infectious disease modeling and human behaviour.

 ---

 ## Contents

-- `DataS1.csv`: Main dataset containing pairwise distances within 50 meters between individuals at 5-minute intervals.
+- `DataS1.csv`: Main dataset containing pairwise distances within 50 metres between individuals at 5-minute intervals.
 - `DataS2.csv`: Mapping of dataset time indices to real-world timestamps (British Summer Time).
-- `simulation_code/`: Scripts for simulating disease transmission using the SEI model described in the associated publication.
 - `README.md`: Metadata and documentation for this dataset.
 - `LICENSE.txt`: Terms of use under the CC BY-NC-ND 4.0 license.